 As part of my bucket list challenge I vowed to complete 30 days of veganism.

 I have an extremely love/hate relationship with food and dieting.
-Sometimes I love cutting out different food groups to see if it makes any changes to me physically or mentally, other times I turn into a 23 year old demon, crying because she forgot to do her laundry and now she has no clean pants and it’s everyone’s fault but her own and she’ll have to wear bikini bottoms to work.
-Let’s be honest, it’s happened to all of us.
+Sometimes I love cutting out different food groups to see if it makes any changes to me physically or mentally, other times I turn into a 23 year old demon, crying because she forgot to do her laundry and now she’ll have to wear bikini bottoms to work.
+Just me?
+Cool.

 What a fun and controversial topic veganism is.
 We’ve got the die hard social media enthusiasts living on a diet of kale, sweet potato and mashed avocado, moaning about how cruel we all are for eating animal products and we should all be ashamed.
 Oh boohoo.
 On the other we’ve got those of us whose day isn’t complete until they’ve eaten a whole block of cheese and had bacon for at least two out of three meals, blissfully unaware of the impact their excessive animal consumption has on our planet (I hate to be this person but supposedly 91% of amazon destruction is due to animal agriculture – and I seriously love the Amazon).
 So anyway it’s a controversial topic, and when I casually (as you do) mentioned to people that I was attempting 30 days of veganism I was generally met with an aggressive, ‘why?!’.
 Not a polite ‘why’, but a provocative ‘I’m-ready-for-a-debate why’.
 And if there’s one thing I can rarely be bothered to do, it’s have a debate, so sorry everyone.